PistachioPony/gamesparks-docs/Tutorials/Realtime Services/README.md

 ## Introduction

 Welcome to our series of tutorials on GameSparks Real-Time services SDK.
-These tutorials are intended to give you an introduction to our Real-Time SDK, how it works, and to provide you with useful example on how our Real-Time might be implemented in a multiplayer game.
+These tutorials are intended to give you an introduction to our Real-Time SDK, how it works, and to provide you with a useful example on how our Real-Time might be implemented in a multiplayer game.

 The Real-Time services SDK is intended to work in conjunction with our other SDKs, in the case of this series of tutorials, the Unity3D SDK.
 We will not be setting up these platform SDKs, so please consult our quick-start guide on setting up the Unity3D SDK here.